TUMFTM/edgar_digital_twin/source/vehicle_dynamics_parameter/README.md

 - varying speed: variation:
     - with discrete test speeds: the steering-wheel angle is applied with the vehicle traveling at discrete speeds, and is maintained until steady-state conditions are reached.
     - with continuous speed increase: the steering-wheel angle is held fixed while speed is increased continuously at a slow rate, up to the limit of control.
-- calculating Radius from vehicle motion
+- calculating radius from vehicle motion

 ### Approaches used:
 1. Discrete test speed: